 Employees in service at the time of the transition to the new pension system may accrue less pension thereafter due to the flat contribution.
 You can offer compensation to these employees to prevent this.
-The Do-it Pension scheme does not include the possibility of compensation.
-Compensation can be provided in the form of additional salary.
-You make arrangements regarding possible compensation with the works council (WC) or other employee representation.
-You should always record compensation arrangements in the transition plan, whether or not compensation is currently provided for in your pension scheme.
+You can arrange this in the pension scheme, or for instance in the form of additional salary.
+You make arrangements regarding possible compensation with the works council (WC) or other employee representation and should record these arrangements in your transition plan.